 Some builders think that houses with slab heave damage can’t be repaired.
 Houses with slab heave can be stabilised!

 Cornell Engineers have engineered successful repair and rectification projects many times.
 Matt Cornell has never had to recommend demolition of a whole house because of slab heave.

-Let me say that again: In twenty years of full time practice as a structural engineer, Matt Cornell has never ordered the demolition of a house because of concrete slab heave.
+Let me say that again: In twenty-eight years of full-time practice as a structural engineer, Matt Cornell has never ordered the demolition of a house because of concrete slab heave.

 Cornell Engineers can Fix Slab Heave

-If your house has moved and cracked because of uneven soil moisture conditions, I can diagnose this problem and help you fix it.
+If your house has moved and cracked because of uneven soil moisture conditions, let me help you diagnose and fix this problem.
 I can help you fix your concrete slab heave, reduce cracking and reduce ongoing movement.

 In time you will be able to fix the cracks and enjoy your house.